 The Ministry of Health and Sanitation will disclose the ESMP on its website, once it is approved by the project and cleared by the World Bank.
-Hard copies of the ESMP shall also be placed at the Bo City Council, SL-EPA and MoHS Head Office for public viewing throughout the construction phase of the project.
+Hard copies of the ESMP shall also be placed at the National Public Health Reference Laboratory Building-Lakka Government Hospital, DHMT of the Western Area District Council, SL-EPA and MoHS Head Office for public viewing throughout the construction phase of the project.
 The World Bank will disclose the ESMP at the World Bank's External Website.

-As part of monitoring the ESMP, it is expected that the safeguards specialists at IHPAU will undertake monthly visits to the project site and prepare monthly reports covering environmental, social, health and safety issues identified on-site and immediate project environs using the risks/impacts identified in this report as thematic areas and other emerging ones.
+As part of monitoring the ESMP, it is expected that the safeguards specialists at IHPAU will undertake weekly visit to site and prepare monthly reports covering environmental, social, health and safety issues identified on site and immediate project environs using the risks/impacts identified in this report as thematic areas and other emerging ones.
 The monthly reports of the safeguards specialists appointed by MoHS will also touch on the status of mitigation and management measures as well as areas of non-compliance, timelines and responsibility for compliance.
 The report should include but not limited to:

 - i.
-Contractors' performance in implementing environmental and social safeguards; - ii.
+Contractors' performance on implementing environmental and social safeguards; - ii.
 Progress on implementing mitigation measures in relation to the identified impacts; - iii.
-Non-Compliance issues; - iv.
+Non-Compliance issues - iv.
 Emerging impacts and proposed mitigation measures (if encountered); - v.
 A presentation on parameters monitored in the reporting month; - vi.
 Complaints/Grievances and their state of resolution; and - vii.
 Activities to be taken in the next month.